zarf-dev/zarf/docs/7-dashboard-ui/3-Zarf-deployment-ui.md

 #### Cluster Connected (Initialized)

-If Zarf finds a cluster in the Kubeconfig that has Zarf resources on it it will automatically connect to the cluster and display the cluster details on the Web UI.
+If Zarf finds a cluster in the Kubeconfig that has Zarf resources in it it will automatically connect to the cluster and display the cluster details on the Web UI.

 ![Web UI shows cluster metat data in on the cluster card when a connected cluster is found](../.images/dashboard/Web%20UI%20-%20Status%20Cluster%20connected.png)